top of page

 The Boxer Codex's Spanish-Chamorro Transoceanic Encounter

-The Boxer Codex is a colonial manuscript that refuses to introduce itself in the usual way.
+The Boxer Codex is a Spanish colonial manuscript that refuses to introduce itself in the usual way.
 No title page, no author's signature, no clear audience.
 Instead, it opens with an image that functions like a prologue.

 Screenshot 2026-03-19 at 13.03.29.png